-Pursuit of a more suburban lifestyle—bigger homes and yards—within the big city itself is what often draws people to life north of LBJ Freeway.
-That, and the ability to enjoy the advantages of a Dallas address while being able to send children to Richardson or Plano schools.
+Pursuit of a more suburban lifestyle—bigger homes and yards—within the big city itself is what often draws people to life north of LBJ Freeway in Far North Dallas.
+That and the ability to enjoy the advantages of a Dallas address while being able to send children to Richardson or Plano schools.
 Access to the entertainment and dining district of Addison or the variety of ethnic cuisines available in Richardson doesn’t hurt either.

-The average commute time for workers who live in this area is 25.0 minutes.
-The average number of vehicles per household is 1.5.
+The average commute time for workers who live in this area is 25 minutes.

-31.5% of the homes are owner-occupied.
-The average length of residence among residents in owner-occupied homes is 14.9 years, while the average renter has been in the same home 6.2 years.
+31% of the homes are owner-occupied.
+The average length of residence among residents in owner-occupied homes is 15.5 years.
+The average renter has been in the same home 7.1 years.

 The median year the area’s housing units were built is 1981.

 Far North Dallas includes portions of these police sectors: 610, 620, 630